5 Best Record Players & Turntables in 2026: Complete Amazon Shopping Guide

 Pros:

-- High-mass acrylic platter with excellent vibration damping
+- High-mass acrylic platter with good vibration damping

 - High-density MDF plinth with real wood finish and isolation feet